FROM: 2 weeks: £695 | 4 weeks: £1095 | 6 weeks: £1495 | 8 weeks: £1895 | 10 weeks: £2295 | 12 weeks: £2695

-Vocational training and skills provision is also a key focus for the programmer and Kenya Community Volunteers also assist in these areas, in particular with basic computer training, giving the students vital career prospects.
+Vocational training and skills provision is also a key focus of the programme and the volunteers on the Kenya Community Outreach project also assist in these areas, in particular with basic computer training, giving the students vital career prospects.

 I want to thank you for an opportunity to work with your team.
 It was a great experience during the two weeks of stay.
 Mr. James and his family cared for me as a family member.
 I often visited the Omwabini School and after interacting with some of the students it was clear to me that education is the foundation of success.
 The students were focused on pursuing various careers as most of them shared their past experiences.

 I have made very good friends and captured the memories with the people.
 The time spent with the community has motivated me to always appreciate of the things I have.
 I want to thank the team for assisting in the completion of building the house and it was so nice to know that the friends and relatives were so hardworking and determined to finish the assignment on the given time.

 We also visited the water springs that have been conserved to serve almost 50 families within one village that is used for domestic uses such as cooking, washing, and drinking.
 After the projects was completed we spent time with the family and it was hard to say goodbye on the last day.
 On the last day I visited the Omwabini School and said goodbye to everyone.
 THANK YOU.